The Shadow Of Your Smile in C#

 Voice Leading

-The bass line moves through G# to C# (ascending perfect fourth), C# to F# (ascending perfect fourth), F# to B (ascending perfect fourth), B to E (ascending perfect fourth), E to A (ascending perfect fourth), A to D# (ascending tritone), D# to G# (ascending perfect fourth), G# to B (ascending minor third), B to E (ascending perfect fourth).
+The bass line moves through C to F (ascending perfect fourth), F to F (ascending unison), F to A# (ascending perfect fourth), A# to D# (ascending perfect fourth), D# to D# (ascending unison), D# to G# (ascending perfect fourth), G# to C# (ascending perfect fourth), C# to F# (ascending perfect fourth), F# to C (ascending tritone), C to F (ascending perfect fourth), F to A# (ascending perfect fourth), A# to G (descending minor third), G to C (ascending perfect fourth), C to F# (ascending tritone), F# to B (ascending perfect fourth), B to F (ascending tritone), F to A# (ascending perfect fourth), A# to A (descending half step), A to G# (descending half step), G# to C# (ascending perfect fourth).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from E to G# by major third.
+When the progression loops, the bass returns from C# to C by half step.

 Scales for Improvisation